A cougar (Puma concolor) is known to be a large Native American cat that belongs to the subfamily Felinae.

 The larger front feet and claws are the result of adaptation to clutching prey.
 Cougars are agile and slender members of the family Felidae.

 It is one of the four largest cat species worldwide.
-Adults stand about 24 – 35 in (60 to 90 cm) tall at the shoulders.
+Adults stand about 24 – 35 (60 to 90 cm) tall at the shoulders.
 Adult males are around 7.9 ft (2.4 m) long from nose to tail tip, and female’s average is 6.7 ft (2.05 m), with overall ranges between 4.9 – 9.0 ft (1.50 – 2.75 m) nose to tail assumed for the species in general.
 Of this length, the tail is accounted for 25 – 37 in (63 – 95 cm).

 Males generally weigh 117 – 220 lb (53 – 100kg), averaging 121 lb (55 kg).
-Cougar population size is larger towards the poles and smaller close to the equator.
+The cougar population is larger towards the poles and smaller near the equator.

-The largest cougar ever recorded was shot in 1901 weighing 232 lb (105.2 kg) and there have been claims of some weighing 276 lb (125.2 kg) & 260 lb (118 kg).Though, most of the claims were believed to be exaggerated.
+The largest cougar ever recorded was shot in 1901, weighing 232 lb (105.2 kg), and there have been claims of some weighing 276 lb (125.2 kg) & 260 lb (118 kg).
+However, most of the claims were believed to be exaggerated.

-The average male cougar in British Columbia weighs 125 lb (56.7 kg) and an adult female weighs 100 lb (45.4 kg).
+The average male cougar in British Columbia weighs 125 lb (56.7 kg), and an adult female weighs 100 lb (45.4 kg).
 Most male cougars in British Columbia weighed between 190 – 211 lb (86.4 – 95.5 kg).

-Depending on the area, cougars tend to be bigger or smaller than jaguars, but not as muscular and powerfully built.
+Depending on the area, cougars tend to be bigger or smaller than jaguars but not as muscular and powerfully built.
 Whereas cougars get larger as the distance from the equator increases, this crosses the northern part of South America.

 Jaguars are generally smaller in the northern part of the Amazon River in South America and larger in the southern part of the river.
-The cougar is relatively larger than all felids except the tiger, lion, and jaguar.
+The cougar is larger than all felids except the tiger, lion, and jaguar.

 Despite its size, it is not considered as a “big cat” because it cannot roar.
 This is due to the lack of hyoid and larynx apparatus of Panthera.